privefl/blog/_posts/2018-04-19-performance-when-algorithmics-meets-mathematics.md

 ##   0.007   0.000   0.007</code></pre>
 <div class="sourceCode"><pre class="sourceCode r"><code class="sourceCode r"><span class="kw">all.equal</span>(rnum3, rnum)</code></pre></div>
 <pre><code>## [1] TRUE</code></pre>
-<p>This is so much faster, because for one point in the first matrix, you just check only a small subset of the points of the second matrix.
+<p>This is so much faster, because for one point in the first matrix, you just check only a small subset of the points in the second matrix.
 This solution takes 0.5 sec for <code>N = 2e4</code> and 4.2 sec for <code>N = 2e5</code>.</p>
 <p><strong>4 seconds instead of 30-40 min!</strong></p>
 <p>Mission accomplished.</p>
 </div>
 <div id="conclusion" class="section level2">
 <h2>Conclusion</h2>
-<p>Knowing some maths and some algorithmics can be valuable if you are interested in performance.</p>
+<p>Knowing some maths and some algorithmics can be useful if you are interested in performance.</p>
 </div>
 </section>